sacrevert/frescaloR/README.md

 2. a species file giving the species observed at each region, and the date of the observation

 More information about FRESCALO at http://www.brc.ac.uk/biblio/frescalo-computer-program-analyse-your-biological-records  and https://github.com/BiologicalRecordsCentre/sparta/wiki/frescalo

+# Updates Apr.
+2024 by Oli Pescott
+Added calculation of standard deviations and fixed some bugs encountered with sparse data.
+Included dataset and weights from (sparta)[https://github.com/biologicalRecordsCentre/sparta] used to check all outputs.
+Matched against original fortran and this R coding https://github.com/sacrevert/fRescalo